hphelion/documentation/network-quickstart.md

 ##For further information## {#ForFurtherInformation}

 * For information about the HP Helion Public Cloud Networking, take a look at the [HP Helion Public Cloud Networking Overview](/compute/networks/overview/) page
-* For basic information about our HP Helion Public Cloud compute services, take a look at the [HP Helion Public Cloud compute overview](/compute/) page
+* For basic information about our HP Helion Public Cloud Compute services, take a look at the [HP Helion Public Cloud Compute overview](/compute/) page
 * For information about the Open Stack networking features, surf on over to [their networking wiki](https://wiki.openstack.org/wiki/Quantum)